gapacurar/AIFacade/docs/user_guide.md

 ## 1. Introduction

-This guide explains how to install, run and use the Flask-based web application deployed with Docker and reverse-proxied via Caddy.
+This guide explains how to install, run, and use the Flask-based web application deployed with Docker and reverse-proxied via Caddy.
 The app supports automatic testing via GitHub Actions and is structured for production use with Gunicorn.

 ## 2.1 Prerequisites